Gabriel-Assuncao/PNADcIBGE/README.md

 # PNADcIBGE
-## Downloading, Reading and Analysing PNADc Microdata
+## Downloading, Reading and Analyzing PNADC Microdata

-This R package provides tools for download, read, and analyse the PNADc	household survey from Brazilian Institute of Geography and Statistics.
+This R package provides tools for download, read, and analyze the PNADC	household survey from Brazilian Institute of Geography and Statistics.

 ## Baixe, Leia e Analise os Microdados da PNAD Contínua